PsyProtocol/psy-sdk/psy_api_services/README.md

-# QED API Services
+# Psy API Services

-QED API Services provides REST and WebSocket APIs for the QED blockchain frontend, collecting and serving telemetry data from coordinator and realm nodes.
+Psy API Services provides REST and WebSocket APIs for the Psy blockchain frontend, collecting and serving telemetry data from coordinator and realm nodes.

 ## Architecture

-This service acts as a data aggregation and serving layer for the QED blockchain system:
+This service acts as a data aggregation and serving layer for the Psy blockchain system:

 - **Data Sources**: Coordinator and Realm nodes send telemetry events via HTTP
 - **Storage**: PostgreSQL with TimescaleDB for time-series data